 Keeping it on-brand: PowerPoint – done well – can support your corporate brand and visual identity.
 Why abandon your brand when you engage people in conversation?

 If you provide text-based slides to sales, there’s no reason why individuals can’t just start making edits and doing their own thing.
 Which can be terrifying in some heavily regulated industries, and often helps to undermine your brand… On the other hand, if you provide something that’s visual, animated, and generally compelling – most reps are going to realise that they can’t make a completely new version, and they will want to use what they’ve been given, in the manner you want them to use it.

 Design hacks: Apologising for your slides is not a ‘get out of jail free’ card for not putting in the effort.
 Not being ‘tech-savvy’ isn’t an excuse for not trying to make something more visual.
 But it really is possible for anyone to make slides they can be proud to stand next to.
-If you need some help, why not take a look at this Slideshare giving you three design hacks for more professional-looking presentations.
+If you need some help, why not take a look at this blog post giving you design hacks for more professional-looking presentations.

 Preparing to deliver your sales presentation is a much overlooked stage in the process.
 For a lot of people it consists of flicking through the slides a few minutes before the big event.
 But great content can be completely let down by poor preparation.
 Here are some best practice tips to help you prepare like a pro.

 Preparing your audience: Before you go to deliver a sales presentation, consider sharing an agenda for your sales meeting.
 This helps the prospect know you are professional, makes them aware you will respect their time, allows you to take some sort of control of the sales process, sets you apart as being clear in your communication, and lets the buyer know what you expect from them.